 - Do not take with alcohol or products that have alcohol.
 Unsafe and sometimes deadly effects may happen.

 - Get medical help right away if you feel very sleepy, very dizzy, or if you pass out.
 Caregivers or others need to get medical help right away if the patient does not respond, does not answer or react like normal, or will not wake up.

-- Do not switch brands of fentanyl transdermal system unless you talk with your doctor.
+- Do not switch brands or forms of fentanyl transdermal system unless you talk with your doctor.
 It may lead to deadly overdose.

 - You may need to get some of these drugs through a special program.
 Talk with the doctor.

 - Using fentanyl transdermal system for a long time during pregnancy may lead to withdrawal in the newborn baby.
 This can be life-threatening.
 Talk with the doctor.

 - It is used to ease pain after surgery.

 What do I need to tell my doctor BEFORE I take Fentanyl Transdermal System?

 - If you have an allergy to fentanyl transdermal system or any part of fentanyl transdermal system.

 - If you are allergic to any drugs like this one, any other drugs, foods, or other substances.
 Tell your doctor about the allergy and what signs you had, like rash; hives; itching; shortness of breath; wheezing; cough; swelling of face, lips, tongue, or throat; or any other signs.